logseq/docs/pages/Advanced Queries.md

 	  3. Most simple query operators are available as [rules](https://docs.datomic.com/on-prem/query/query.html#rules) in queries
 	  4. Titles can be be hiccups or double-quoted strings.
 For example, if you want to put custom macros into the query title, you can write something like `"{{poem foo,bar}}"`.
 	  #+END_TIP
+	- ### remove-block-children?
+		- When this setting is true, do not return child blocks separately when they are already shown as a sub-bullet of a parent block.
+		- When this setting is false, the parent block is returned including all its children as well as the child blocks individually when they also match the query criteria.
+			- This only applies when the property group-by-page? is set to false.
+		- Only applies to queries that return blocks.
 	- ### Query Inputs
 	  These are special values for a query's `:inputs` key above:
 		- #### Special page and block inputs